Tuesday, 25 July 2017

 'Yum.
 The cherries make these very moist.'
 Taster

-These macaroons suit the current flour shortage; they use dried unsweetened coconut instead.
+The macaroons rely on dried unsweetened coconut instead of flour.
 That means the amount of sugar is surprisingly low and since only egg whites, not high-cholesterol yolks are used, they're low-fat too!

-Yet, they are delightful mouthfuls and if your VE celebrations are in the garden, they travel well.
-The ones seen here feature cherries but they're very good with chocolate chips stirred in.
-Or, dip the bottoms in melted chocolate or drizzle melted chocolate over.
+Yet, they are delightful mouthfuls and they travel well.
+The ones seen here feature cherries substituting chocolate chips also work well.
+Or, plain with the bottoms covered in melted chocolate.
+Or with melted chocolate drizzled over.

-Coconut flesh is high in healthy fibre but -- even when dried -- high in saturated fat.
-What saves the macaroons from being consigned to the 'don't make ever; too damned unhealthy!' pile is their small size.
+Coconut flesh is high in healthy fibre but -- even when dried -- they are also high in saturated fat.
+What saves the macaroons from being consigned to the too darned unhealthy!' pile is their small size.

 Makes: 16